Lodwick Field: History

 In addition to the military academy trainees, Lodwick also trained foreign students.
 The first class of cadets from England's Royal Air Force (RAF) arrived at Lodwick in 1941 and graduated from the ten-week training course on August 16 of that year.
-The last RAF trainees left in October 1942 and relocated to Riddle Field, near Clewiston.
+The last RAF trainees left in October 1942 and relocated to Riddle Field, near Clewiston, Florida.
 The Lodwick School of Aeronautics graduated more than six thousand cadets before it closed in August 1945.

 Albert Lodwick founded Lodwick Aircraft Industries in February 1946 to convert war surplus military aircraft to non-military use.
 The Lakeland City Commission renamed the airport as Al Lodwick Field in 1948.
 However, by the early 1950s, the number of military aircraft available for conversion to commercial use dwindled and most of the surplus parts and equipment it contracted to sell were obsolete and had no market.
 By 1954, the company was moribund.
 It had lost most of its assets in a bank foreclosure and ceased operations in September.
-Al Lodwick moved to the Miami area during in 1955.
+Al Lodwick moved to the Miami area in 1955.

 With the closure of Lodwick Aircraft, Lodwick remained open for a few more years, but in the summer of 1957 Lakeland decided to move its airport to the much larger former military air base at Drane Field in south Lakeland.